stat6250-s17/course-questions-wiki/week-07/README.md

 [Course Textbook Chapter 10, Problem 2]
+Question(rluo-stat6250): What is the operation priority of the operators?

 [Course Textbook Chapter 10, Problem 6]
+Question(rluo-stat6250): What is the differences between using IF statement and using SELECT statement?

 [Course Textbook Chapter 10, Problem 7]
+Question(rluo-stat6250): How many forms does DO statement have?
+What are they?

 [Course Textbook Chapter 10, Problem 8]
+Question(rluo-stat6250): Can DO statement be used in the PROC?

 [Course Textbook Chapter 10, Problem 9]
+Question(rluo-stat6250): Can DO statement nest IF or SELECT statement?

 [Course Textbook Chapter 10, Problem 10]
+Question(rluo-stat6250): Is there any situations that cannot use the DO, SELECT, and IF statements but alternatives?

 [Course Textbook Chapter 11, Problem 1]
+Question(rluo-stat6250): Can mutiple datasets be created by using the SET statement?

 [Course Textbook Chapter 11, Problem 2]
+Question(rluo-stat6250): After dropping some variables, how can we add them again?

 [Course Textbook Chapter 11, Problem 3]
+Question(rluo-stat6250): What is the statement that prevents continous looping?

 [Course Textbook Chapter 11, Problem 8]
+Question(rluo-stat6250):

 [Course Textbook Chapter 11, Problem 9]
+Question(rluo-stat6250):

 [basic_recipe_for_combining_data_vertically (from Week 7 Overview)]